NCAA tournament bubble watch: At large-bids for March Madness

 BIG EAST BUBBLE WATCH

-DEPAUL (NET: 66, NBC: 11): Saturday’s home loss to St. John’s (67) is not going to do any favorites for DePaul.
-They do have three Quad 1 wins, including two Big Ten road wins — Iowa (21) and Minnesota (43) — as well as Butler at home, but a 1-6 start in the Big East combined with a loss to Buffalo (163) at home puts them in a really tough spot.
-It doesn’t help matters that four of their next five are on the road, starting with a visit to Seton Hall (13) on Wednesday.
+DEPAUL (NET: 59, NBC: First four out): DePaul fell to 1-7 in the Big East with a loss at Seton Hall (10) on Wednesday.
+They do have three Quad 1 wins, including two Big Ten road wins — Iowa (21) and Minnesota (45) — as well as Butler at home, but a loss to Buffalo (148) at home puts them in a really tough spot.
+It doesn’t help matters that three of their next four are on the road, too.
 I think that the next two weeks will determine where they play in March.

-ST. JOHN’S (NET: 67, NBC: 10): Since beating Arizona in California on Dec.
-21st, St. John’s has now lost six of their last eight games.
-The only team that they have beaten in that stretch is DePaul (66), who they completed a sweep of on Saturday with a road win.
-That said, this is the third Quad 1 win for this group to go along with West Virginia (7) and Arizona (10), but with eight losses on the season — including a loss at home against Vermont (101) — the Red Storm have work to do.
-They can start tonight with a win over Villanova (14) in MSG.
+ST. JOHN’S (NET: 73, NBC: First four out): The Johnnies lost for the seventh time in their last nine games when Villanova (13) waltzed into MSG and beat the Red Storm by 20.
+That’s not ideal.
+St. John’s is still in the mix because of wins over West Virginia (7) and Arizona (10), the latter of which came on a neutral court.
+But with road games left against Villanova, Seton Hall (12) and Butler (9), Mike Anderson’s club has backed themselves into a corner.

-XAVIER (NET: 63, NBC: Next four out): The good news for Xavier is that they only have one sub-40 loss to their name, and that was at Wake Forest (109), a Quad 2 loss. the bad news is they have not beaten a top 50 team and their only Quad 1 win came at TCU (61).
-They’re at Seton Hall (12) on Saturday, host Villanova (14) next month and have two more games against Butler (9).
-They probably need to win at least one, if not two of those games.
+XAVIER (NET: 63, NBC: Next four out): The Musketeers blew a huge chance Wednesday.
+With Markus Howard out for the final 12 minutes and overtime, Xavier held an eight point lead with eight minutes left and a five point lead with 90 seconds left and still lost in double overtime to Marquette (22).
+They’re now just 1-7 against Quad 1 opponents without a single win over a top 50 team.
+The good news for Xavier is that they only have one sub-40 loss to their name, and that was at Wake Forest (113), a Quad 2 loss.
+The bad news is they have not beaten a top 50 team and their only Quad 1 win came at TCU (65).
+They’re at Seton Hall (14) on Saturday, host Villanova (13) next month and have two more games against Butler (8).
+They probably need to win two of those games.

-GEORGETOWN (NET: 52, NBC: Next four out): The Hoyas don’t have a terrible resume right now.
-They beat Creighton (24) at home, won at SMU (59) and have four Quad 1 wins.
-They’re 6-8 against Quad 1 and 2 opponents and have strong computer and SOS numbers.
-But they’re just 2-5 in the Big East and only have seven scholarship players.
-Things seem to be trending in the wrong direction.
+GEORGETOWN (NET: 49, NBC: Next four out): The Hoyas lost their third straight game on Tuesday night and have now dropped six of their last eight.
+Making things worse is that they were up by 13 points on Butler (8) late in the first half.
+This was their best chance to land an elite win this season.
+They still get Villanova (13) and Seton Hall (14) at home, but the biggest issue with Georgetown’s tournament chances is that they are trending in the wrong direction with just seven scholarship players.

 BIG TEN BUBBLE WATCH